Kalmonipa/HowAreThey/README.md

 # HowAreThey
-A reminder system to keep in touch with your friends
+A reminder system to keep in touch with your friends.
+Currently, this is just a backend web server with a few endpoints.
+The `frontend` directory is a work in progress and has multiple bugs and not many features.
+Use at your own peril or submit some Pull Requests to tidy it up.

 ### Endpoints available
 | Endpoint | Description |